Melinda Morella-Olson | Recruitment Marketing | 6 minute read

 12. Try a New Social Channel

-It’s more important than ever to meet your candidates where they’re at.
-You may already have your Facebook and LinkedIn strategies under control, and those tools are great for certain audiences.
-But if your ideal talent pool skews younger or less professional, it’s time to look at other platforms.
+Meet your candidates where they are.
+You may already have Facebook and LinkedIn well in hand, but if your ideal talent pool skews younger or less professional, it’s time to look at other platforms.

-Instagram, SnapChat and TikTok could hold new potential.
-McDonald’s, Taco Bell and JP Morgan are just a few employers recruiting via SnapChat.
-And the U.S. and British militaries have both experimented with TikTok for recruiting.
+Instagram, SnapChat, and TikTok hold new potential.
+JP Morgan, McDonald’s, Taco Bell are just a few employers recruiting via SnapChat.
+Even the U.S. Military is experimenting with TikTok for recruiting.